 - B. Hydrograph Methods: The application of hydrograph methods is required for all conveyance systems having greater than 300 tributary acres and for all detention facilities having greater than 10 tributary acres.
 Computer models or manual methods are permissible. - 1.
 Acceptable computer models include the following or others as approved by the City Engineer: - a.
 SCS Technical Release No. 55 (TR-55) "Urban Hydrology for Small Watersheds" - b.
 SCS Technical Release No. 20 "Project Formulation Hydrology" - c.
-U.S. Army Corps of Engineers, Hydrologic Engineering Center-"HEC-1 Flood Hydrograph Package" - d.
-U.S. Environmental Protection Agency "Storm Water Management Model" (SWMM)

-Copies of the above are available for purchase through National Technical Information Service (NTIS), U.S. Department of Commerce, Springfield, VA., 22161.
-The SWMM program is also available from the Environmental Research Laboratory, Office of Research and Development, U.S. EPA, Athens, Georgia.
-The HEC-1 and TR-55 packages are also available through PC-TRANS Software Distribution Service, University of Kansas Transportation Center, 2011 Learned Hall, Lawrence, Kansas, 66045.

-- 2. Acceptable manual methods shall include sequential calculation of the mass (in cubic or acre-feet) and the peak rate (in CFS) of runoff at 5-minute increments for: - a.
-Direct surface runoff. - b.
-Routed hydrographs at each point of interest on both enclosed and open channel systems using the "storage indication" method. - c.
-Inflow hydrographs to each detention facility. - d.
-Storage volume and elevation in each detention facility. - e.
-Discharge hydrographs from each detention facility.
+U.S. Army Corps of Engineers, Hydrologic Engineering Center-"HEC-HMS Hydrologic Modeling System" - d.
+U.S. Environmental Protection Agency "Storm Water Management Model" (SWMM) or PCSWMMM with approved conditions - Copies of the above are available for purchase through National Technical Information Service (NTIS), U.S. Department of Commerce, Springfield, VA., 22161.
+The SWMM program is also available from the U.S. EPA Water Research website.
+The HEC-HMS and TR-55 packages are also available through the US Army Corps of Engineers Hydrologic Engineering Center Software website. - 2.
+Acceptable manual methods shall include sequential calculation of the mass (in cubic or acre-feet) and the peak rate (in CFS) of runoff at 5-minute increments for: - a.
+Direct surface runoff. - 10